SteTala97/PotholeDetection/README.md

 # PotholeDetection
 Project for the course "Visual Information Processing and Management" at University of Milan Bicocca (a.a.
-2021/2022)
+2021/2022).

+The datasets, the PowerPoint presentation and the best models' weights are available [here](https://drive.google.com/drive/folders/1talxVG6_OqUvEruzMEVPVOZjB-IV4XKj?usp=sharing).

 Main pipeline
 ![](https://github.com/SteTala97/PotholeDetection/blob/main/demo_data/main-pipeline.png)